 The Nordic Kitchen is a food and lifestyle blog written by me, Sofia.
 I started blogging in 2014 and moved around between different blogging platforms before I relaunched my blog and website in 2017.
-Since then I’ve worked hard to build an online space that is filled with plant-based and gluten-free recipes, travel stories and updates from my life in Sweden.
+Since then I’ve worked hard to build an online space that is filled with plant-based recipes, travel stories and updates from my life in Sweden.

 I’ve always been very passionate about food and how it can be used to promote health.
 For five years I studied medical biology and nutrition at the university, and I knew I wanted to inspire people to eat healthy in a fun and creative way.
 My number one interest is and has always been photography and when I started to photograph food and share the photos and recipes with others I just knew that ”this is my thing”.

 My vision is to create simple recipes that are full of nutrients, taste great and that can be used by anyone.
 Cooking and eating should be fun, a moment of joy.
 I want my recipes to inspire people and spark their creativity.